kneitinger/kneitinger.github.io/_posts/2015-09-17-brtfs-raid-on-dmcrypt.markdown

 supported, is to switch to a Long Term Support (LTS) kernel.
 These are released far less frequently and geared to provide the utmost stability.
 They are generally heavily tested before deployment to ensure that no bugs of this sort can creep up.
-If you must run a newer kernel, I recommend a reasonable backup external back up system of your most important files and waita few days to upgrade after a new kernel version is released, in hopes that any such bugs can be discovered and promptly patched.
+If you must run a newer kernel, I recommend a reasonable external back up system of your most important files and waiting a few days to upgrade after a new kernel version is released, in hopes that any such bugs can be discovered and promptly patched.